jasongrimes/fretboardfoundation/_chapters/020-chords/010-harmony-intro.md

 ### Triad chords

 A "triad chord" is a three-note chord built by stacking thirds.
 Triads are the most common chords in Western music.

 The three notes in a triad chord are called the "root", the "third", and the "fifth" factors of the chord.

-The third is a major- or minor-third interval above the root.
+The third factor is a major- or minor-third interval above the root.

-The fifth is a perfect fifth (usually) or else an augmented or diminished fifth above the root.
+The fifth factor is a perfect fifth (usually) or else a diminished or augmented fifth above the root.
-The fifth is also a major- or minor-third interval above the third (which makes sense since the chord is built by stacking thirds).
+The fifth factor is also a major- or minor-third interval above the third (which makes sense since the chord is built by stacking thirds).

 There are four types of triad chord.